Jleehy/EECS-581-Project-1/README.md

 ## Code Structure

 ### Terminology
-There are several use of terminology within the code:
+There are several uses of terminology within the code:

 `Literal`: Refers to the coordinates of the board- with the following format:
 - **X-Coordinate:** A-J